Antananariwa/tracker-app/docs/DECISIONS.md

 allQuotes[coin_id] = result  // wrong step: any slots into CoinGeckoResponse with no check const price = allQuotes[coin_id].prices[0][1]  // trusts .prices from the type, but the stored object has none, so it crashes
 ```

+### A second provider for live prices
+AlphaVantage's free tier is too limited to price a whole portfolio on every load, so live quotes come from Finnhub, which suits frequent single lookups.
+AlphaVantage stays the history source, since Finnhub charges for history.
+Crypto already gets a fresh price from CoinGecko and needs nothing new.
+The point is to pick each provider for the job its free tier handles well, not force one to do everything.

+### Simple return first, timeframe return later
+This step shows what a holding is worth now and its gain or loss against cost, from the latest price.
+Return over a chosen window waits, because it needs price history for every holding and there is no cheap way to fetch that yet.
+The simple return stands on its own, so it ships first.

+### An assets row is a position, not a purchase
+The assets table records what a user holds now, one row per asset, not a log of trades.
+How a position was built, across several buys or sells, belongs to a future transactions ledger that would feed this table later.
+For now the numbers on the row are set by hand and read as they stand.

+### Store the crypto id, do not guess it
+A ticker can point to many coins, so it is a weak key for pricing.
+When a coin is added its confirmed CoinGecko id is saved on the row and used directly, while the ticker stays for display.
+A per user uniqueness rule keeps one row per held asset.

+---